fastoch/Linux/System_Admin.md

 - The root directory is the parent of all other directories.
 It's represented by a simple slash **/**.
 - The **/bin** folder contains core OS programs that must be accessible before /usr gets mounted at boot (includes mount, ls, cd, ...)
-- **/usr/bin** is a primary home for binaries that are not part of the base OS itself (most user programs live here)
+- **/usr/bin** is a primary home for binaries that are not part of the base OS itself.
+Most user programs live here.

--
+>[!note]
+>Fun fact: USR stands for Unix System Resources, not user!

+- **/usr/local/bin** holds executables installed by the admin, usually after building them from source.
+  - This keeps local compiles separate to avoid overwriting system binaries
+- The **/sbin** directories house sysadmin utilities that require root access (like iptables and sshd)

+## Path environment variable

+When the same binary exists in multiple directories, you can specify the default by reordering